Peru national football team: Olympic Games

 Peru playing against Austria in the 1936 Olympic football tournament.

 Peru's senior side has competed in the Olympic football tournament once, at the 1936 Summer Olympics in Berlin, Germany.
 The multiracial 1936 team has been described by historian David Goldblatt as "the jewel of the country's first Olympic delegation".
 It had a record of two victories, scoring 11 goals and conceding 5.

 Teodoro Fernández scored Peru's first goal in the tournament in the match against Finland on 6 August, and finished as the team's top scorer with six goals in two games, including Peru's only hat-trick at the Olympics.

 The 1935 South American Championship in Lima acted as the qualifying stage for the 1936 Olympic tournament.
 Uruguay won undefeated and Argentina came second, but neither took up their Olympic spot because of economic issues.
 Peru, who had come third, represented South America.
 The Peruvian team began the competition with a 7–3 win over Finland, after which it faced Austria, managed by Jimmy Hogan and popularly known as the Wunderteam, in the quarter-finals.
 (Note: Although an amateur side in 1936 with no players from their 1934 World Cup team, Austria's 1936 Olympic side is also considered part of the Wunderteam by sports historians and FIFA.
 This favours the idea that the Wunderteam was primarily a strategic creation of coaches Jimmy Hogan and Hugo Meisl.)
 After the game ended 2–2, Peru scored twice in extra time to win 4–2.
 Peru expected to then face Poland in the semi-finals, but events off the pitch led to the withdrawal of Peru's Olympic delegation before the match.
 (Note: Austria disputed the 4–2 result, asserting that Peruvian fans had invaded the pitch.
 While some spectators did encroach on the field of play, the authorities never confirmed their nationality.
 Moreover, the Peruvians had no responsibility over crowd control in the German stadium.
 A FIFA committee headed by Jules Rimet ordered a replay behind closed doors, prompting Peru's President Óscar R. Benavides to withdraw his entire Olympic delegation in protest.)

+Bolivarian Games

+Peru competed in and won the first Bolivarian Games in Colombia in 1938.
+During this tournament, Peru defeated all its opponents: 4–2 against Colombia, 3–0 against Bolivia, 2–1 against Venezuela, and most notably, 9–1 against Ecuador, which constitutes the largest victory in its history.